 - 6. GPIB Connector.
 A standard GPIB cable can be attached to this connector to allow the instrument to be computer-controlled.
 See the "Programming Manual for -B Instruments" for more details on GPIB control. - 7.
 RS-232 Connector.
 A standard serial cable with a 25-pin male connector can be attached to this connector to allow the instrument to be computer-controlled.
+A user name ("admin") and a password ("default", as shipped from the factory) are required when logging into a serial terminal session.
+The internal controller attempts to autosense the parity setting.
+It may be necessary to send a few return characters before attempting a login in order to provide enough data to allow this auto-sensing to work.
+(A standard Linux "agetty" process is used to implement serial control internally.)
 See the "Programming Manual for -B Instruments" for more details on RS-232 control. - 8.
 Network Connector.
-(Optional feature.
-Present on -VXI units only.)
 This Ethernet connector allows the instrument to be remotely controlled using the VXI-11.3, ssh (secure shell), telnet, and http (web) protocols.
 See the "Programming Manual for -B Instruments" for more details. - 9.
-AMP Connector.
-(Active on units with the -EA option only.)
-The output amplitude can be set to track the voltage on this input.
-Zero Volts in corresponds to zero amplitude output, and +10V in corresponds to maximum amplitude out.
-This mode is activated by selecting "Ext Control" on the front-panel amplitude menu, or with the "source:voltage external" command. - 10.
 OUT P. This is the main positive output, present on "-P" and "-PN" units.
 It is only active when the amplitude is set to a positive value.
 The AV-CLZ1-100 transmission line plugs into this DB-37 female connector.
-Pins 1-19 (the upper row) are connected to the signal out, and pins 20-37 (the lower row) are connected to ground. - 11.
+Pins 1-19 (the upper row) are connected to the signal out, and pins 20-37 (the lower row) are connected to ground. - 10.
 OUT N. This is the main negative output, present on "-N" and "-PN" units.
 It is only active when the amplitude is set to a negative value.
 The AV-CLZ1-100 transmission line plugs into this DB-37 female connector.
-Pins 1-19 (the upper row) are connected to the signal out, and pins 20-37 (the lower row) are connected to ground. - 12.
+Pins 1-19 (the upper row) are connected to the signal out, and pins 20-37 (the lower row) are connected to ground. - 11.
 MON P. This is the current monitor output for the OUT P signal.
 The monitor output voltage(V_M) is related to the load current (I_L) by:

-$V_M \approx I_L \times 0.1 \text{ Volt/Amp, approximately}$
+$$V_M \approx I_L \times 0.1 \text{ Volt/Amp, approximately}$$